bkinnee/EMPress/README.md

 # EMPress
+---
+Project Description:
 A disurptive device; a reflection on power, control, and information dynamics; an electromagnetic pulse generator.
+EMPress is a series of projects, of which this is just the first, that seeks to undermine, subvert, and invert power dynamics through disruptive (or disconnective) wearable.
+---
+In doing so, the EMPress series takes a modern approach to communications and information theories--it upends the zeitgeist of connectivity, and instead displaces, disrupts, and disconnects power sources from their constituents (i.e. master/slave, primary/secondary, etc.).
+---
+* This is a prototype for a future project that will incorporate EMPress into a wearable glove.
+---
+!
+***WARNING: This device is an electromagnetic pulse generator--it creates a VERY high voltage and curent (about 4000 volts).
+!
+---
+Components:
+1. High voltage generator (ex.
+BLANK)
+2. Electromagnetic coil with 5 turns (using BLANK GAUGE wire)
+3. A spark gap (more on this in the shematics)
+4. An insulated project box/container
+---